The Beginner’s Guide to Tempo Run Training

 Recovery: The Most Important Part of Training

-If there’s one thing I’ve learned over the years, recovery is just as important as training.
+If I’ve learned anything, it’s that recovery is just as crucial as training

 When I was younger, I used to think that more miles meant better performance.